Do you realize how important it is to keep pigs cool in the scorching heat?

 Don’t ever let the pigs run out of water during the day.
 Just like you and me, pigs need to stay hydrated.

 Even though pigs don’t sweat, they need to be properly hydrated.
 During the extreme heat of summer, the pigs can drink several gallons of water each during the day.
-So, be prepared for them to drink, drink, drink.
+So, be prepared for them to drink a lot of water.
 Provide cool water as much as possible.

 I can’t stress enough about keeping water in front of them to keep pigs cool and comfortable.